Drill Results Map — Saskatchewan

 What file format do I need for Saskatchewan mineral claims data?

-Saskatchewan mineral claims boundaries are available from Saskatchewan Mineral Assessment Database and can typically be downloaded as Shapefiles or KML.
+Saskatchewan mineral claims boundaries are available from MARS (Mineral Administration Registry Saskatchewan) and can typically be downloaded as Shapefiles or KML.
 Convert these to GeoJSON at mapshaper.org before importing into Exploration Maps.

 Who regulates mineral claims in Saskatchewan?

-Mineral claims in Saskatchewan are regulated by the Saskatchewan Mineral Assessment Database.
-All tenure and claims data can be queried through Saskatchewan Mineral Assessment Database.
+Mineral claims in Saskatchewan are regulated by the Saskatchewan Ministry of Energy and Resources.
+All tenure and claims data can be queried through MARS (Mineral Administration Registry Saskatchewan).

 What minerals are typically mapped in Saskatchewan?